devklick/lottery/README.md

 ### Setting up the database

 The application uses a PostgreSQL database for the data store.
 As such, you'll need to have a Postgres instance accessible from the machine you're running the application on.
 The quickest and easiest way to get up and running is to run Postgres in a Docker container.

 Before running the following, replace `PASSWORD_HERE` with the password you want to use to access the postgres instance.
-If you want, you can also change `postgres-local` with another value - this is the name you are giving to the container container.
+If you want, you can also change `postgres-local` with another value - this is the name you are giving to the docker container.

 ```
 docker run \